 It’s time for a new interview series… like NOW.
-No really, it’s actually called NOW (Newly Omniscient Authors).
-This blog has been publishing since 2011, and some of the earlier posts feel… dated.
+No really, actually it’s called NOW (Newly Omniscient Authors).
+This blog has been publishing since 2011, and some of the earlier posts feel too hopeful dated.
 To honor the relaunch of the site, I thought I’d invite some of my past guests to read and ruminate on their answers to questions from oh-so-long-ago to see what’s changed between then and now.

 Has how you think (and talk) about writing and publishing changed, further into your career?